herjulf/mmio_test/README.md

 Abstract
 --------
 This is code to measure latency from various NIC's.
 It maps chip registers and reads latency.
-Of course bus latency atc are included.
+Of course bus latency etc is included.

 History
 -------